bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Links are called anchor links and that&apos;'s where we get the a for in the **&lt;a&gt;** tag.
-When you use an anchor tag, the **&lt;a&gt;** tag you&apos;'re going to need to make sure that you&apos;'ve two different parts.
+Links are called anchor links and that&apos;s where we get the a for in the **&lt;a&gt;** tag.
+When you use an anchor tag, the **&lt;a&gt;** tag you&apos;re going to need to make sure that you&apos;ve two different parts.
 You need a hyper reference and you need content.
 So the hyper reference is just the reference to the location of the new content.
 So in this case I used **http://www.umich.edu**.
 That tells a browser, if somebody clicks on this link this is where I want to request the new page from.
 We also need to have content.
 The content is what we call the clickable part.
-In this case, it&apos;'s text.
+In this case, it&apos;s text.
 I would actually click on an underlined text that says, University of Michigan.
 But in some cases, it might be an image instead.